 |statistics on hospitals in Northern Ireland

 Breaches to the code of practice for official statistics

 The publication hub is the central website for hosting all releases of national statistics by government departments in the UK.
 It also provides links to statistical products and publications that are not classed as national statistics, past and present statistical releases, and information about when future statistical releases will be available.

 As well as complying with the code of practice and its supporting protocols, all of our national statistics are also produced and published in accordance with the following statements and policies.

 Lists of those who receive pre release access to our publications can be found accompanying the most recent publication.

 Effective user engagement is fundamental both to promoting confidence in statistics and securing maximum public value.
 For this reason information and analysis directorate (IAD) wish to be fully informed about the needs of all of our users of statistics in order to reflect these in the programme of work that we draw up.

-Regional information group (RIG) - the department have established a regional information group to facilitate access to information to meet the needs of the minister and department.
-It will identify, prioritise and agree the information needs of the health and social care board (HSCB), public health agency (PHA), patient client council (PCC), regional and quality improvement authority (RQIA) and business services organisation (BSO) in relation to relevant information to be sourced by the HSCB from the health and social care (HSC) trusts, and by the PHA.
-The RIG will ensure the information is provided to agreed standards of timeliness and quality and that arrangements for data collection are sufficient to enable the department to meets its statutory obligations under the statistics and registrations services act 2007.
+Strategic information group (SIG) - the department have established a strategic information group to oversee and direct access to information to meet the needs of the minister and department.
+It will identify, prioritise and agree the information needs of the health and social care board (HSCB), public health agency (PHA), patient client council (PCC) and business services organisation (BSO) in relation to relevant information to be sourced by the HSCB from the health and social care (HSC) trusts, and by the PHA.
+The SIG will ensure the information is provided to agreed standards of timeliness and quality and that arrangements for data collection are sufficient to enable the department to meets its statutory obligations under the statistics and registrations services act 2007.